cyrex562/imgui-rs/docs/CONTRIBUTING.md

 ## Copyright / Contributor License Agreement

-Any code you submit will become part of the repository and be distributed under the [Dear ImGui license](https://github.com/ocornut/imgui/blob/master/LICENSE.txt).
+Any code you submit will become part of the repository and be distributed under the [Dear Imgui license](https://github.com/ocornut/imgui/blob/master/LICENSE.txt).
 By submitting code to the project you agree that the code is your own work and that you have the ability to give it to the project.

 You also agree by submitting your code that you grant all transferrable rights to the code to the project maintainer, including for example re-licensing the code, modifying the code, distributing in source or binary forms.
 Specifically this includes a requirement that you assign copyright to the project maintainer.
 For this reason, do not modify any copyright statements in files in any PRs.